scionproto/scion/doc/ControlPlanePKI.md

 # SCION Control-Plane PKI

-The control-plane PKI (CP-PKI) allows each isolation domain (ISD) to define its own roots of trust for routing-related decisions.
+The control-plane PKI (CP-PKI) allows each isolation domain (ISD) to define its own roots of trust for ISD and AS identities.
 Each ISD maintains its own trust root configuration (TRC), where the primary ASes of the ISD are specified along with public keys and policies for updating the TRC.
 Each version of the TRC must be signed by a number of ASes with voting power in the ISD, so that updates can be authenticated and validated against previous versions.
 The TRC can be seen as a